How to Train Your Kitten to Use the Litter Box: Expert Advice, Tips & Tricks

 If kittens have a mother cat to guide them, they should learn to use the litter box on their own by watching her.
 But if they don’t, then you may have to be the one to teach them.
 To do this, place the kitten in the litter box and use their paw to scratch at the litter.
 Then, gently massage their bottom with a wet cotton ball to encourage them to pee.

-You may have to do this several times before your kitten gets the hang of it and realizes that’s where he’s supposed to go.
-It’s important that you don’t clean the litter box after each time he goes.
-This will help him to find his scent, which will encourage him to use the litter box on his own.
+You may have to do this several times before your kitten gets the hang of it and realizes that’s where they’re supposed to go.
+It’s important that you don’t clean the litter box after each time they go.
+This will help them to find their scent, which will encourage them to use the litter box on their own.

 How to Litter Train Your Kitten

-If you don’t have your kitten from birth and instead get him when he’s a little older, he should already have an idea about using the bathroom and covering it up afterward.
-But obviously, when bringing him into your home, you want him to develop a new habit of using the litter box so that he isn’t going wherever he pleases.
+If you don’t have your kitten from birth and instead get them when they’re a little older, they should already have an idea about using the bathroom and covering it up afterward.
+But obviously, when bringing them into your home, you want them to develop a new habit of using the litter box so that they aren’t going wherever they please.
 It shouldn’t be too difficult as long as you have the right supplies.

 Before You Begin